Lifetime Adoption > Adoption Oregon

 • Food and utility costs during pregnancy

-Not only are these resources available, but one of the most important resources available through Lifetime Adoption is professional and peer counseling at no cost.
+Counseling is a huge benefit on this list.
 You can speak with a professional counselor who can help you understand and deal with the emotions you have and the decisions you need to make.
 You can also speak with a peer counselor.
 She is a woman who has been through the adoption process herself.
 These women will share their stories and help you with your adoption journey.
-They will share their stories and help you with your adoption journey.

 Families Wanting to Adopt in Oregon